Skip to main content

 Guidelines for applicants

-On 31 May 2023, the European Innovation Council and SMEs Executive Agency (EISMEA) organised an informative webinar to learn more about the third edition of the European Innovation Procurement Awards (EUIPA).
+On 30 May 2024, the European Innovation Council and SMEs Executive Agency (EISMEA) has organised an informative webinar to learn more about the 2024-25 edition of the European Innovation Procurement Awards (EUIPA).

 Previous editions